Jurors see graphic video of Parkland school shooting as gunman's death penalty trial continues

 By then, the sounds of gunfire were already ringing out across the campus.
 Feis went in and was fatally shot immediately by the defendant, who had already killed Hoyer, 15, and Duque, 14, and eight others.
 Cruz then continued through the second floor, where he fired into classrooms but hit no one.
 When he reached the third-floor, he killed six more people.

+Two other witnesses from that Holocaust studies class also testified Tuesday.
+Samantha Grady said that her friend Helena Ramsay warned her to hide.
+Grady told the court that she was injured during the shooting and saw two of the victims in her classroom, one of whom was Ramsay.

+Samantha Fuentes, another student who was shot while in Holocaust history class, said she remembered seeing two other classmates, including Ramsay, dead beside her.
+Fuentes said her wounds required multiple surgeries and she now lives with chronic spasms as a result of her injuries.

-The jurors also heard testimony on Tuesday from two students who were wounded as they sat in their English class when the shooter fired through a window in the door.
+The jurors also heard testimony on Tuesday from student William Olson, who was also in English class when the shooter fired through a window in the door.

 William Olson was writing an essay when "all of a sudden I hear a bunch of noise in the hallway.
 I did not know what it was."